-Employers, including IRS, turning to YouTube to find Job Applicants
+Employers, incl.
+IRS, turning to YouTube to find Job Applicants

 By: Kate Tummarello